Reiryoku-Technologies/Mida-Documentation/src/documentation/essentials/symbols.md

 Used to get a symbol by its string representation, returns `undefined` if the symbol is not found.

 ::: warning
-- Symbols as string are case sensitive
+- Symbols as strings are case sensitive
-- Symbols as string may not be equal across all platforms
+- Symbols as strings may not be equal across all platforms
 :::

 - **Interface**